 This small, half-moon shaped island is located a little less than 2 hours from Seoul.
 Nami is famous for its trees: Korean pines, ginkgo trees, Chinese walnut trees, acacias, maples, metasequoia.
 They form beautiful alignments under which it is really very pleasant to walk.
 We love spending a relaxing day at Nami Island, in any seasons.
 Check out our full post here about Nami for more info.

 9. Go on a staycation in the city

-We highly recommend to spend a day at Paradise City in Incheon.
-There are many different pools indoor and outdoor facing the sea.
-But also amazing restaurants, bars and so much more facility.
-You can simply book a stay for a day to enjoy the facilities, however spending the night there for a full experience is a great idea too.
+We highly recommend spending a day at Paradise City in Incheon.
+There are many different pools indoors and outdoors facing the sea.
+But also amazing restaurants, bars, and so much more facilities.
+You can simply book a stay for a day to enjoy the facilities, however, spending the night there for a full experience is a great idea too.
 You can book here.

-For the ultimate luxury experience, we also recommend a stay at the famous Signiel hotel located in the Lotte Tower.
-This 5 stars hotel, has an amazing spa, indoor pool with amazing view of the city, michellin star restaurants and so much more.
+For the ultimate luxury experience, we also recommend a stay at the famous Signiel Hotel located in the Lotte Tower.
+This 5 stars hotel, has an amazing spa, indoor pool with an amazing view of the city, Michelin star restaurants and so much more.
 Check it out here.